purescript/pursuit/README.md

 without forwarding the request on to the Yesod application.
 See Handler.Caching for more details.

-The `verified/` directory stores packages which have been verified, and therefore appear on the site.
+The `verified/` directory stores uploaded packages.
 Each package has its own directory, and then there is a JSON file for each version.
-The JSON file contains a serialized `Package GithubUser`; see Language.PureScript.Docs.Types in the compiler for details about these types.
+These JSON files each contain a serialized `Package GithubUser`; see Language.PureScript.Docs.Types in the compiler for details about these types.

 The backup process simply involves rsyncing everything in the `verified/` directory into a git repository, making a commit, and pushing it to GitHub.